The default seating capacity of an ATV is ONE person.

 You also need to pay attention to the age restrictions placed on the ATV and local laws about who can ride on the back of a 2UP ATV.
 There are laws and restrictions for a reason, please follow them!

-The Way You Ride An ATV Is Different Than A Motorcycle
+The Way You Ride Is Different Than A Motorcycle

 On a motorcycle, the driver and passenger must become one to be able to lean into turns.